Stop-as-yield: Legislative history

-In December 2022, Washington, DC adopted the Safer Streets Amendment Act which allows bicyclists to yield at stop signs.
+In December 2022, Washington, DC, adopted the Safer Streets Amendment Act, which allows bicyclists to treat stop signs as yield signs.
 The act also allows bicyclists to turn right at a red light after stopping, which was banned for drivers at the same time.
-An earlier version of the bill included a general red-light-as-stop provision but it was replaced with a provision that would allow red-light-as-stop” only at specific intersections with signage posted.
+An earlier version of the bill included a general red-light-as-stop provision but it was replaced with a provision that would allow red-light-as-stop only at specific intersections with signage posted.

 In May 2023, Minnesota passed a law that allowed bicyclists to treat a stop sign as a yield sign.

 In March 2025, New Mexico passed Senate Bill 73, allowing cyclists to treat a stop sign as a yield sign and a red light as a stop sign.
-The law was signed by Governor Michelle Lujan Grisham on 21 March 2025, and is scheduled to go into effect on 1 July 2025.
+The law was signed by Governor Michelle Lujan Grisham on March 21, 2025, and went into effect on July 1, 2025.

+South Carolina's stop-as-yield bill was signed into law on May 18, 2026.
+The nickname "Palmetto Stop" has been used by its proponents.

-Idaho stop style bills, or resolutions asking the state to pass one, have been introduced but not yet passed in Arizona, Montana, New York City, Santa Fe, Edmonton, New Jersey, Virginia, Texas, and Georgia.
+Idaho-stop-style bills, or resolutions asking the state to pass one, have been introduced but not yet passed in Arizona, Montana, New York City, Santa Fe, Edmonton, New Jersey, Virginia, Texas, and Georgia.
 In California, an Idaho Stop bill was vetoed in 2021 due to the governor’s concerns that the law would confuse children; in 2022, the legislature withdrew a bill legalizing the Idaho Stop for adults after the governor indicated it would be vetoed again.
 Another bill passed the California Assembly in May 2023.

 Positions

 Advocates for Idaho stop laws argue that they improve safety.
 One study showed that Idaho has fewer severe crashes.
 Similarly, tests of a modified form of the Idaho Stop in Paris found that "allowing the cyclists to move more freely cut down the chances of collisions with cars, including accidents involving the car's blind spot".
 Some supporters maintain that changing the legal obligations of bicyclists provides direction to law enforcement to focus attention where it belongs—on unsafe bicyclists (and motorists).
 Additionally, some claim that, because bicycle laws should be designed to allow bicyclists to travel swiftly and easily, the Idaho stop provision allows for the conservation of energy.

-Opponents of the law maintain that a uniform, unambiguous set of laws that apply to all road users is easier for children to understand and allowing bicyclists to behave by a separate set of rules than drivers makes them less predictable and thus, less safe.
+Some opponents of the law maintain that a uniform, unambiguous set of laws that apply to all road users is easier for children to understand, and allowing bicyclists to behave by a separate set of rules than drivers makes them less predictable and thus, less safe.
 Jack Gillette, former president of the Boise Bicycle Commuters Association, argued that bicyclists should not have greater freedoms than drivers.
 "Bicyclists want the same rights as drivers, and maybe they should have the same duties", he said.
 San Francisco Mayor Edwin M. Lee argued without citing evidence that the law "directly endangers pedestrians and cyclists" in his veto of a similar law in the city.